East Broad Top Railroad and Coal Company: Common carrier operations - 1872 to 1956

 The primary purpose of the railroad was to haul semi-bituminous coal from the mines on the east side of the remote Broad Top Mountain plateau.
 In its first few decades, the railroad hauled most of the coal to Rockhill to be coked and used in iron production in the furnaces of the Rockhill Iron and Coal Company, its sister company.
 It then hauled the pig iron from the furnace.
 Shortly after the turn of the 20th century, the railroad transitioned to haul most of the coal to Mount Union to be processed and transferred to the Pennsylvania Railroad.
-The railroad also carried substantial amounts of ganister rock, lumber and passengers with some agricultural goods, concrete, road tar and general freight.
+The railroad also carried substantial amounts of ganister (orthoquartzite rock, used for furnace lining), lumber and passengers with some agricultural goods, concrete, road tar and general freight.

 As the iron industry in the region faded in the early 1900s, the railroad came to subsist on coal traffic for about 90% of its revenue.
 Large plants for the manufacture of silica brick were developed at Mount Union around the turn of the 20th century, and these became major customers for coal and also for ganister rock, which was quarried at multiple points along the railroad.
+At Mount Union the yard consisted of dual gauge trackage.
+EBT had an enginehouse for two standard gauge locomotives which handled switching between the standard and narrow gauge sides of the coal cleaning plant.

 The EBT maintained an office in Philadelphia, PA.
 An 1893 timetable lists their executive offices at 320 Walnut St., then the main commercial area of the city.
 The city's business center migrated west and by 1939 the EBT's office was at 1421 Chestnut St.